Part 1: CAD-Embedded CFD Solution

 Physics Modeling Capabilities

 SolidWorks Flow has grown in capabilities over the last decade and now claims many of the same capabilities as the industry leading stand-alone CFD programs.
 The software does a good job of covering the basics including the ability to model multi-component fluids or gases, steady or unsteady flows, providing a built-in material database, and decent pre-and post-processing tools.
 The software also provides a few advanced features including Lagrangian particle tracking within a dispersed phase, moving reference frame physics, radiation, Volume of Fluid (VOF) free surface models (as of 2018), porous media physics, compressible flow physics, and Conjugate Heat Transfer (CHT) with solids.
+New for 2026, CHT capabilities have been enhanced with the "Fill Thin Slot" feature, which automatically models thermal material in thin gaps without requiring CAD geometry.
 Some advanced features that SolidWorks Flow lacks include scalar quantity transport physics, Eulerian multiphase flows, reacting flow physics, turbulence model choices, dynamic fluid-body interactions (DFBI), phase change physics, two-way coupling of Lagrangian phase with dispersed phase, spray and droplet models, and advanced solver settings and controls.
 See the technical documentation for detail on the validation of some of these capabilities.

 CAD Cleanup & Meshing